Dante1DC/better-back/README.md

 We used a large amount of utilities from the Plaid API, which is a financial and banking API for tracking different balances and transactions.
 This was integral for our use case.

 # Paradigm
+The primary design principles that guided our backend's development was security, useability, and access.
+We took a highly-layered approach with our web application stack for this reason: to try and divide our principles as much as possible.
+We built our database for scaleability, so future developers already have existing table and database structures pre-defined for them to use on our application.
+## Database
+We used a relational database with the following tables: Users, UserFriends, UserBets, Games, and three types of bet tables.
+Building it this way allowed for easy access to the relationships between the User, their current bets, and the games that those bets pertain to, all in one.